ga-wdi-lessons/js-higher-order-functions/readme.md

 // with an anonymous function
 [1, 2, 10, 20, 3, -1, 12].sort((a, b) => a - b)
 ```

+How would we write a compare function to sort our capitals from most northern to most southern?

 ### Looking Forward: Callbacks (5 minutes / 2:15)